 - Level 6 professional diploma in law and practice

-- Parental Alienation / Implaccable hostility case – represented a mother within private law proceedings in which the father raised parental alienation.
-The mother alleged domestic violence / abuse and coercion and control perpetrated by the father.
-These were long running proceedings which necesitated the appointment of a Children’s Guardian and the instructions of expert witnesses.
+- Parental Alienation / Implacable hostility case – represented a mother within private law proceedings in which the father raised parental alienation.
+The mother alleged domestic violence and coercion control perpetrated by the father.
+These were long running proceedings which necessitated the appointment of a Children’s Guardian and the instructions of expert witnesses.
 The case required a fully contested Fact-Finding Hearing and a fully contested final hearing.
 Judgment found no evidence of parental alienation and an order of no contact granted.